 - Nanoleaf not only connects to Alexa and Google Assistant but is also the only product on this list that works with IFTTT and Apple Homekit.
 This is great news if you’re an Apple user who wants better smart home integration.

 - Nanoleaf produces a variety of shapes including triangles and mini-triangles which are compatible and connect directly to the hexagon lights.
 This is fantastic because it lets you build your own DIY displays and pictures by combining different shapes.
-However, the Nanoleaf Lines and Nanoleaf Rhythm Edition are not directly compatible with the Nanoleaf Shapes series.
+Nanoleaf also produces the Nanoleaf Lines product which cannot connect directly to the Shapes, but could conceivably be used on the same wall to add yet another dimension to your display.
+For an excellent breakdown of the Nanoleaf Lines, check out this thorough review from David at linkdhome.com.

 - Nanoleaf smart lights are some of the largest and thinnest LED wall lights you’ll find.
 The hexagons measure 8.25” wide by 9.5” tall and only 0.4” thick.
 Other Nanoleaf shapes like triangles and circles are similarly large and thin.